tracktownsoftware/MultipleSolutionsTest/CopyToSmallRepos/ReadMe_Windows.md

+### MultipleSolutionsTest_Windows
-MultipleSolutionsTest_Windows contains a subset of folders and files from repository MultipleSolutionsTest.
+This repository contains a subset of folders and files targeting Windows applications from repository MultipleSolutionsTest.

+For more information go to [MultipleSolutionsTest ReadMe.md](https://github.com/tracktownsoftware/MultipleSolutionsTest/blob/master/ReadMe.md).